Caribbean Mod 7ml (Aqua)

 Base : Red and Warm Orange Organic & Inorganic

 Suggested Use: Neutralizes and corrects dark grey, green and blue eyebrows.
-Use Caribbean Mod to warm up your darker, deeper colors especially if you need to keep the intensity of the color.
-Carribean Mod warms up but will not lighten the intensity of a colors as much as Grey Vanish or Un-Grey.
-DO NOT use Caribbean Mod to warm up blonde, light or medium colors (use Grey Vanish, Un-Grey or 24 Carat instead).
+May also use Caribbean Mod to add some warmth to your darker, deeper colors when working on darker skin types, especially if you need to keep the intensity of the color.
+Carribbean Mod will add warmth but will not lighten the intensity of a colors as much as Grey Vanish or Un-Grey.
+DO NOT use Caribbean Mod to warm up blonde, light or medium colors (use Grey Vanish or 24 Carat instead).
 DO NOT use Caribbean Mod when working on Ruddy skin tones or clients with a purple undertone.
 Also corrects blue or blue/gray eyeliner.
+Teryns Tip: Remember...you only want to add the amount of extra warmth the skin needs, no more.
+If you add too much warmth...more warmth than the skin needs...then the coolness in the skin will not absorb or eat up all the warmth you just added and there will be left over warmth either in the immediately healed or as it ages.
+There will be many skin types that need NO extra warmth...their skin does not require it.
+If you need help to determine levels of coolness, skin undertones, using warm modifiers, choosing the correct pigment or anything color theory we highly recommend taking Teryns 9 hour color theory recorded class.
+Please contact us for more information.

 Fitzpatrick Classification Scale